-- Verbal harassment: Derogatory comments and jokes; threatening words spoken to another person. - Physical harassment: Unwanted physical touching, contact, assault, deliberate impeding or blocking movements, or any intimidating interference with normal work or movement - Visual harassment: Derogatory, demeaning or inflammatory posters, cartoons, written words, drawings, and gestures - Sexual harassment: Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+• Verbal harassment: Derogatory comments and jokes; threatening words spoken to another person.

+• Physical harassment: Unwanted physical touching, contact, assault, deliberate impeding or blocking movements, or any intimidating interference with normal work or movement

-Bullying is the habitual harassing, intimidating, tormenting, browbeating, humiliating, terrorizing, oppressing and/or threatening of another person.
-Bullying typically consists of direct behaviors, such as teasing, taunting, threatening, hitting, shoving, and stealing that are initiated by one or more students against a victim or victims.
+• Visual harassment: Derogatory, demeaning or inflammatory posters, cartoons, written words, drawings, and gestures initiated by one or more students against a victim or victims.
 In addition to direct attacks, bullying may also be indirect, such as spreading rumors that cause victims to be socially isolated through intentional exclusion.
 Whether the bullying is direct or indirect, the key component of bullying is physical or psychological intimidation that occurs repeatedly over time to create an ongoing pattern of harassment and abuse.